Kolzam RegioVan: Origin

-The PKP in the 1990s planned to receive the 16 ordered Pendolinos, 50 EU11/EU43 from Bombardier Transportation Polska and a few hundred railcars for local connections.
-The order for the Pendolinos was cancelled in 2000 after the control by the Supreme Audit Office.
-All the orders were cancelled due to the financial situation PKP was in and in 2002 all of the delivered locomotives were sold to the Italian passenger transportation company Ferrovie dello Stato Italiane.
+The PKP planned a rolling stock renewal programme in the 1990s in which they were to receive the 16 ordered Pendolino ETR 460s, 50 EU11/EU43 from Bombardier Transportation Polska and a few hundred railcars for local connections.
+The order for the Pendolinos was cancelled in 2000 after the Supreme Audit Office identified serious shortcomings in their tender processes, and also due to the precarious financial situation PKP was in.
+In 2002 all of the delivered EU11 locomotives were sold to the Italian passenger transportation company Ferrovie dello Stato Italiane.